oracle-samples/oaim-sandbox/docs/content/_index.md

 # Getting Started

 The **Sandbox** is available to install in your own environment, which may be a developer's desktop, on-premises data center environment, or a cloud provider.
-It can be run either on a bare-metal, within a container, or in a Kubernetes Cluster.
+It can be run either on bare-metal, within a container, or in a Kubernetes Cluster.

 {{% notice style="code" title="Prefer a Step-by-Step?" icon="circle-info" %}}
 The [Walkthrough](walkthrough) is a great way to familiarize yourself with the Sandbox and its features in a development environment.